 When you use it on another computer, you will have to give the password first.

-To know more about the BitLocker Feature in Windows Vista & Windows7, How to prepare your computer for BitLocker Drive Encryption & How to recover data from a corrupted disk volume, encrypted with BitLocker, go HERE.
+Go here to know more about the BitLocker feature, how to prepare your computer for BitLocker Drive Encryption & how to recover data from a corrupted disk volume, encrypted with BitLocker.